teddy-ambona/financial-data-api/terraform/README.md

 *(image from [Amazon ECS launch types](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_types.html))*
 <br></br>

 Note that in the task definition we use the `awsvpc` network mode (cf [best practices](https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/application.html)) and maps the container port 5000 (gunicorn server) with the host however we only want to expose the Nginx server that runs on port 80.
-That's when the security-group at service level becomes useful as it is only allowing incoming request from port 80.
+That's when the security-group at service level becomes useful as it is only allowing incoming traffic from port 80.

 Using the Public IP of the ECS service (you can easily find it in the web-console as shown be below).